Published May 30, 2024 · Updated Mar 08, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics pinpoints where remote delivery helps or hinders Medicine.
-It tracks topic volume and sentiment over time, with drill‑downs from school to module.
-You can slice results by mode, age, domicile/ethnicity, disability and CAH subject groups for like‑for‑like comparisons, produce concise anonymised summaries for programme teams and governance, and export charts and tables to brief colleagues and close the loop on changes.
+Student Voice Analytics shows where remote delivery is helping Medicine students and where it is creating friction.
+It tracks topic volume and sentiment over time, with drill-downs from school to module.
+You can compare cohorts like for like across mode, age, domicile or ethnicity, disability and CAH subject groups, then export anonymised summaries, charts and tables for programme teams and governance.
+That makes it easier to prioritise fixes, evidence improvements and close the loop with students.

 Request a walkthrough